 Bay Alarm Medical has the on-the-go systems for active individuals.
 It’s a portable button that can be worn around the neck as a pendant.
 It runs up to 72 hours on a charge and is rated to be IPX7 water-resistant, which makes it safe for rain and shower levels of wetness.
 It uses 4G LTE for 24/7 two-way communication and GPS for locating you.

 If you are looking for a similar alternative, that isn’t necessarily a wearable device, consider downloading the Rescu app.
-While Rescu doesn’t currently have a GPS feature, it is a very reliable mobile medical alert system and is working towards integrating new features like GPS in the near future.
+Rescu is now a medical alert system with GPS capability!
 With Rescu, you can activate emergency services quickly with just two taps of your finger.
 It also notifies your friends, family, and care providers that emergency services have been dispatched.
 You can count on Rescu to keep you safe when you need help the most.